 Seeing Is Believing

-Traffic like we have never before experienced brings the city to its knees almost daily.
-Pastel colored tuk tuks and vespas weave in and out of cars, as the rain floods the sidewalks every evening.
+Traffic, as we have never before experienced, brings the city to its knees almost daily.
+Pastel-colored tuk-tuks and Vespas weave in and out of cars, as the rain floods the sidewalks every evening.
 Street food vendors create gathering places in every neighborhood as their colorful umbrellas mark the “place to be.”
-Modern fast food chains are balanced with ancient golden temples, people moving between the two worlds with grace.
+Modern fast-food chains are balanced with ancient golden temples, people moving between the two worlds with grace.
 The beautiful Thai language characters look like great works of art to our untrained eyes as we work to navigate without any comprehension of spoken words.
 On any given day, we dodge bales of dangling electrical wires and starving dogs that are right outside of a mall selling candy-apple red Maseratis.

 Did You Hear That?

 The crickets from the Chao Phraya river are barely audible over the cement trucks working well past midnight to build yet another luxury condominium tower.
 The sounds of the Thai bells from the Grand Palace settle in the sticky heat as people disappear into air-conditioned buildings for a long day of work.
 The construction cranes creek and sway all day, only becoming still during the impressive crack and roll of evening electrical storms.
 The Thai language sounds melodious and tranquil and somehow drowns out the noise of a “developing” country.

 There are times in Bangkok when we smell something completely ambrosial, like coconut ice cream or phad thai cooking in a hot walk.
 Nausea sometimes sets in after a stream of unpleasant smells of decay, standing water, dried fish, and traffic fumes.
 The smells we will take with us are the incense burning bright at neighborhood temples, a strong glass of boba tea, and chili scented rice drowning in tangy coconut milk.